trexx/chrome-sync-server/README.md

 chrome-sync-server
 ==================

 Sync server for use with Chromium

-Most of this code and libraries is from the Chromium source code, wich has a C++ testserver that needs to be compiled.
+Most of this code and libraries is from the Chromium source code, originally as part of its test suite for testing sync functionality.
+As of March 2019, it has since been deprecated and removed from the repository.
+[Source.](https://chromium.googlesource.com/chromium/src/+/088b19eadb8816b063dd739a9c35bec8b5e08e27)

 ## To use the server: